ItaloKnox/PixivAuto/README.md

 - UNIX support
   - I have no idea if it really works outside of Windows.
 Probably does.
-[x] Upload timer
+- [x] Upload timer
   - ~~If you are uploading a large folder from any user, it will always display time in seconds.
-I hope you are good at math.~~
+I hope you are good at math.~~ Time is properly shown in minutes or seconds and is rounded up (not perfect but decent enough).